KILTprotocol/portablegabi/README.md

 A user (in the following referred to as "claimer") claiming something (e.g. citizenship in a specific country, ownership of a valid driver's license) can request an attestation from a trusted entity ("attester") and present these claims to multiple verifiers without revealing sensitive information uniquely tied to the claimer.
 The claimer can chose which attributes of the claim to disclose to a verifier.

-Note that due to the usage of a Go WASM (--> callbacks), all functions are asynchronous.
-It can happen that NodeJs does not exit automatically since we keep the WASM instance open.
-We recommend calling `goWasmExec()` from `/src/wasm/wasm_exec_wrapper` at the end.
+Note that due to the usage of a Go WASM via callbacks, all functions are asynchronous.
+It can happen that NodeJS does not exit automatically since we keep the WASM instance open.
+We recommend calling `goWasmClose()` from [wasm_exec_wrapper](src/wasm/wasm_exec_wrapper.ts) at the end.

 ## Installing